leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/strips/effects/speed_control.rst

    A multiplier applied after all other calculations.

 Frame Interpolation
-   Crossfades between frames to reduce stutter when the speed is slower than the original framerate.
+   Crossfades between frames to reduce screen tearing when the speed is slower than the original frame rate.

 Examples